 As Kangaroo Island's premier tourist attraction, the award-winning Seal Bay offers visitors an unforgettable wildlife experience.

-Set your own pace on our 800 metre wheelchair accessible boardwalk which meanders through the dunes to a number of viewing platforms.
+Set your own pace on the 800 metre wheelchair accessible boardwalk which meanders through the dunes to a number of viewing platforms.
 Boardwalk tour tickets can be purchased on-site at the Seal Bay Visitor Information centre.
 The boardwalk tour can be taken at any time while the park is open from 9am with the last entry at 4pm.

 For beach access to the sea-lion colony, join a guided tour to learn more about the amazing lives of these endangered animals with an experienced guide.
 There will be plenty of time for photos as the sea lions shelter in the dunes, rest on the sand or surf in the ocean.
 This tour can be booked online up to nine hours before tour departure.